Achieve personal wellness goals through specialty classes that provide opportunities for balance in spirit, mind and body.

 - LIVESTRONG at the YMCA

-*Funders are needed to help subsidize program costs and ensure a minimal fee for participants.
+Funders are needed to help subsidize program costs and ensure no cost for participants.
 If you are interested in donating, please contact Kelly Coffey at 630.547.2020.

 - Moving for Better Balance